-The weighted average maturity of the company's external secured funding included in "Collateralised financings" in the balance sheet, excluding funding that was collateralised by liquid government obligations, exceeded 120 days as of December 2017.
+The weighted average maturity of the company's external secured funding included in collateralised financings in the balance sheet, excluding funding that can only be collateralised by liquid government obligations, exceeded 120 days as of November 2018.

 Intercompany Unsecured Borrowings.
 The company sources funding through intercompany unsecured borrowings from Goldman Sachs Funding LLC (Funding IHC), Group Inc. and other affiliates.
-As of December 2017 and December 2016, intercompany unsecured borrowings included in "Other creditors" in the balance sheet were \$43.15 billion and \$47.73 billion, respectively.

-Funding IHC is a wholly-owned, direct subsidiary of Group Inc. that has been formed to facilitate the execution of GS Group's preferred resolution strategy.
-The majority of GS Group's unsecured funding is raised by Group Inc., which lends the necessary funds to Funding IHC and other subsidiaries, including GSI, to meet asset financing, liquidity and capital requirements.
+Funding IHC is a wholly-owned, direct subsidiary of Group Inc. that facilitates the execution of GS Group's preferred resolution strategy.
+The majority of GS Group's unsecured funding is raised by Group Inc., which lends the necessary funds to Funding IHC and other subsidiaries, including the company, to meet asset financing, liquidity and capital requirements.
 The benefits of this approach to subsidiary funding are enhanced control and greater flexibility to meet the funding requirements of the company and other subsidiaries.
-Intercompany unsecured borrowings also include other borrowings.
+Intercompany unsecured borrowings include loans, subordinated loans and other borrowings.

 External Unsecured Borrowings.
 External unsecured borrowings include debt securities issued, other borrowings, bank loans and overdrafts.
-As of December 2017 and December 2016, external unsecured borrowings included in "Other creditors" in the balance sheet were \$23.32 billion and \$16.87 billion, respectively.